tera8m4/jp-mpv-conf/README.md

 - Go to script-opts/mpv2anki.conf and set your anki fields and anki profile name.
 - Install [mpv_websocket](https://github.com/kuroahna/mpv_websocket).

-If you want the full setup instead, do the following.
+If you want the full setup instead, do the following
 - Download and extract the contents of this repository into the mpv config folder (or use git clone).
 - Go to script-opts/mpv2anki.conf and set your anki fields and anki profile name.